scando1993/thingsboard.github.io/docs/user-guide/rule-engine-2-0/tutorials/add-devices-to-group.md

 ## Use case

-Let's assume your device is reporting temperature readings to ThingsBoard and you would like to visualize devices that have reported temperature > 50°C.
+Let's assume your device is reporting temperature readings to Pacificsoft and you would like to visualize devices that have reported temperature > 50°C.

 In this tutorial we will configure ThingsBoard Rule Engine to automatically update "High temperature devices" group members based on incoming temperature readings from the device.
 You can use this tutorial as a basis for much more complex filtering.